Top 3 Eating Disorder Lies And What To Do About Them

 TRUTH: If you have an eating disorder, it IS that bad.
-The disorder is stealing love and connection from you.
+The disorder is stealing love and connection from your life.
 It’s stealing your relationships.
 Your potential and your dreams.
-Most of all, it is consuming your thoughts and changing your relationship with your body and with food and with exercise.
-It is that bad.
-Life was not designed so that we overthink every aspect of our lives and live in our heads.
-Life was designed to be LIVED.
-Don’t let ED tell you otherwise.
+Most of all, it is consuming your thoughts and changing your relationship with your body and food and exercise.

-I have a paper due in a month.
+LIE: I have a paper due in a month.
 We’re moving soon, so maybe after that I’ll find a treatment team.
 I’m taking a vacation soon so it doesn’t really make sense to start recovery now.
-I’m sure the eating disorder will stop after I get into grad school.
+The eating disorder will stop after I get into grad school.
 I’ll wait until I change jobs.
 After I get married.
 I can’t afford it.
-I’ll do it after I make so more money.
-That will be a good time.

 Lie #3: “Recovery isn’t possible.”

-I’ll always have the eating disorder so why should I even try?
-I’m in control with the eating disorder and without it I’ll be a total loser.
+LIE: I’ll always have the eating disorder so why should I even try?
+I’m in control with the eating disorder and without it I won’t be accepted.
 I’d rather stay with the eating disorder because I don’t want to fail.
 It’s easier to just go to appointments every week and manage the disorder.
-I am too scared of what I’ll look like without the eating disorder, so I know I’ll always have it.
+I am too scared of what I’ll look like without the eating disorder.

-Our thoughts are important.
-At the very least, we need to recognize them.
-At the most, we should shift them.
+Our thoughts create our reality.
+At the least, we need to recognize them and the ED lies.
+At the most, we need to shift or stop them.

-As you start to recognize these lies, do the opposite.
+As you start to recognize the eating disorder lies, do the opposite.
 The eating disorder’s voice will get weaker.
 YOURS will get stronger.